Heidi Wilson

 Bodywork

-During a difficult and transitional time in my life, I began the study of Zen Shiatsu.
+During a challenging and transitional time in my life, I began the study of Zen Shiatsu.
 I loved the dance of Shiatsu and blossomed with it.
 My background in dance and Tai Chi helped me embrace this form of bodywork that utilizes movement, stretching, breath, and pressure points to aid the flow of chi through the meridians.
-I emersed myself into the healing arts as a way of life.
+I immersed myself into the healing arts as a way of life.
 I graduated from a year long shiatsu certification program in 1993 at the Desert Institute for the Healing Arts in Tucson, Az. where I then taught shiatsu for seven years.
-I continue to take continuing education in shiatsu (with Pauline Susaki, Patricia Singer, Ping Lee and others) and other related bodywork modalities.
-I completed the Tuina program at the Arizona School of Acupuncture and Oriental Medicine (where I teach Tai Chi and craniosacral work).
+I have taken much continuing education in shiatsu (with Pauline Susaki, Patricia Singer, Ping Lee and others) and other related bodywork modalities.
+I completed the Tuina program at the Arizona School of Acupuncture and Oriental Medicine (where I taught Tai Chi and craniosacral work).
 I also taught in the Shiatsu program at the Providence Institute (I taught shiatsu,shugyo, and craniosacral work).

 My craniosacral studies began in 1994.
 I had been practicing Reiki for awhile, including this modality in my shiatsu sessions.
 In the stillness of the Reiki holdings, I began to notice subtle movements under my hands as I touched people.
 I came to realize that this must be the "cranial wave" that I had heard a little about and opened to the possibility of studying craniosacral work as soon as possible.

-My first craniosacral teacher was Steve Swidler, a progressively-minded Tucson dentist with twenty-some years experience in cranial osteopathy, having studied with Viola Fryman, Robert Fulford, and Jim Jealous.
+My first craniosacral teacher was Steve Swidler, a Tucson dentist with twenty-some years experience in cranial osteopathy, having studied with Viola Fryman, Robert Fulford, and Jim Jealous.
 I had once a week classes with Steve for a few months, learning some profound basics that I was able to include in my shiatsu practice.
 Merging craniosacral work with shiatsu has been a natural and organic process.
-I experience the movement of qi through the meridians and cranial wave motion as different ways of describing and interpreting the expressions of the same thing -the Breath of Life - that is the source of all healing that runs through us all.
+I experience the movement of qi through the meridians and the fluid motions of the craniosacral system as different ways of describing and interpreting the expressions of the same thing -the Breath of Life in the body - that is the source of healing that runs through us all.

 I began studying with Hugh Milne of the Milne Institute in 1995.
-In that first workshop in Salt Lake, while Hugh Milne was unwinding my neck for about one minute, I experienced my emotional body reconnect with my physical body.
+In that first workshop in Salt Lake, while Hugh Milne was following an unwinding in my neck for about one minute, I experienced my emotional body reconnect with my physical body.
 It's hard to explain, but the experience was very healing for me and woke me up to the profundity of this work.
 I graduated from the Milne institute in 2002.
-I have assited classes for and benefit greatly from the connection with the Milne Institute.
+I assisted classes for a few years and greatly appreciate the foundation I received there.

 Every day is an opportunity to sit in stillness while touching my clients as we witness the miracle of life.